 Harbor Point is what brought on the need for the makeover.
 Right not Central Avenue dead ends at Lancaster St. In order to make Harbor Point viable for development a bridge will be built over the water extending Central Avenue to Harbor Point.
 In fact, one could argue that Central Avenue will act as the gateway to Harbor Point.
 As the groundbreaking for Harbor Point draws closer, the remaining pieces of Inner Harbor East are falling into place.
 The blocks of Central Avenue containing the surface lot and H&S Bakery will be redeveloped into high end mixed use like the rest of Inner Harbor East.
 Something tells me that convincing H&S Bakery owner John Paderakis to move his plant wasn't a hard sell.
 After all he is the developer of Inner Harbor East and bought up all the land surrounding H&S Bakery starting in 1984.

 So why is Central Avenue so ugly?
 My guess is that even though it's surrounded by nice showcase Neighborhoods, it's not like actually in them.
 Although it does cut through Inner Harbor East, John Paterkais has yet to relocate his H&S Bakery for redevelopment.
 Luckily the City and the Developers of Harbor Point are finally ready to give Central Avenue its much needed makeover.
 One big reason the Developers of Harbor Point are interested in improving Central Avenue is due to the fact that they will be extended it past Lancaster St. via a bridge over the water right onto the site for Harbor Point.
-Fortunately, with the City's help, the Developers of Harbor Point will be giving Central Avenue a makeover from Lancaster St. all the way to Madison St.
+Fortunately, with the City's help, the Developers of Harbor Point will be giving Central Avenue a makeover from Lancaster St. all the way to Madison St. So what exactly does this makeover include?
+In addition to the extension to Harbor Point, the existing Central Avenue will receive streetscape enhancements, new pavement, a landscaped median, sidewalks, crosswalks, improved street lighting, and "mast arm" traffic signals.
+This will make Central Avenue more attractive for rehabbing vacant industrial buildings as mixed use Residential/Retail.
+Perhaps if any of the plethora of auto shop garages were to go out of business, a more attractive streetscape on Central Avenue will entice redevelopment of the site that houses a shuttered auto garage.

 Fortunately gentrification has sprung up along certain parts of Central Avenue already.
 Part of the Holland Manufacturing Building has been leased to the Heavy Seas Alehouse and another portion has been leased to "Edges" Salon & Spa.
 There are other spaces available to lease as well.
 The Canal St. Malt House has been converted into Loft Styles Condos as well.
 In addition to Retail and Residential popping up in old Industrial Buildings, Start up E-Commerce Company known as "Groove Commerce" has moved into the old Fallsway Spring Building.